-In the 2021-2022 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with TSM's conditions in resource consents or provisions in Regional Plans.
+In the 2022-2023 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with Taranaki Sawmill's conditions in resource consents or provisions in Regional Plans.

-A tabular summary of the consent holder's compliance record for the period under review is set out in Table 53.
+A tabular summary of the consent holder's compliance record for the period under review is set out in Table 38.

-Table 53 Summary of performance for TSM consent 3491-3
+Table 38 Summary of performance for TSM consent 3491-3

-Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Adoption of best practicable option Inspection and discussion with consent holder Yes 2.
-Exercise of consent in accordance with application information Inspection and discussion with consent holder Yes 3.
+Purpose: To discharge stormwater from a timber treatment site into the Mangaone Stream Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Adoption of best practicable option Inspections and discussion with consent holder Yes 2.
+Exercise of consent in accordance with application information Inspections and discussion with consent holder Yes 3.
 Limits stormwater catchment area Site inspections Yes 4.
-Concentration limits upon potential contaminants in discharge Chemical sampling No Slightly elevated levels of zinc and suspended solids September 2021 5.
-Maintenance of site access Inspection and sampling Yes 6.
+Concentration limits upon potential contaminants in discharge Chemical sampling Yes 5.
+Maintenance of site access Inspections and sampling No Stormwater drain not accessible on one occasion 6.
 Discharge cannot cause specified adverse effects beyond mixing zone Visual assessment at inspection and receiving water sampling, and biomonitoring Yes 7.
 Limit on pH and temperature effects and filtered carbonaceous biochemical oxygen demand (CBOD) beyond mix zone Chemical sampling of the discharge and receiving water, and recording the temperatures at the time of sampling Yes 8.
 Maintain and adhere to contingency plan Reviewed plan received 2018 Yes 9.
 Maintain and adhere to management plan Reviewed plan received 2018 Yes 10.
 Notification of changes at the site Inspection and consultation with site operators Yes 11.
-Provision for review re effects Next option for review in June 2026 N/A this erall assessment of consent compliands consent erall assessment of administrative per Good High
+Provision for review re effects Next option for review in June 2026 N/A erall assessment of consent compliands consent ce and environmental performance in respect of High Ove erall assessment of administrative per formance in respect of this consent High

-During the period under review, Taranaki Sawmills Ltd demonstrated a good level of environmental performance and high level of administrative performance and compliance with its resource consent as defined in Appendix II.
+During the period under review, Taranaki Sawmills Ltd demonstrated a high level of environmental performance and administrative performance and compliance with its resource consent as defined in Appendix II.

-13 Technix Group Ltd
+12 Technix Group Ltd

-The engineering complex of Technix Group Ltd (Technix) is the largest industrial site along the lower Waiwhakaiho River (Figure 16).
-Situated on the true right bank of the river immediately above its confluence with the Mangaone Stream, the 8.4 ha area of land is bounded by Rifle Range Road, Vickers Road, State Highway 3, and the Mangaone Stream.
+The engineering complex of Technix Group Ltd (Technix) is the largest industrial site along the lower Waiwhakaiho River (Figure 14).
+Situated on the true right bank of the river immediately above its confluence with the Mangaone Stream, the site is bounded by Dialog Fitzroy sites, Rifle Range Road, State Highway 3, and the Mangaone Stream.
 The development comprises several building complexes, roading and drainage systems.